Use of local role models

 Strengthening of government institutions

 LEARN believes that there should be no structures parallel to the government structures for service delivery.
 LEARN therefore concentrates on the capacity building measures of both the service recipients and the providers.
-School Improvement Plans and community organizations receive support from LEARN in this connection.
+LEARN supports in achieving the target of School Improvement Plans.
 It reviews, plans and monitors project activities together with government institutions and shares the findings and learning at larger forums among NGOs and government institutions.

 Community resource mobilization

 LEARN adopts a two-pronged strategy for resource mobilization.
 It makes efforts to generate resources at the local level.
-Local resources such as ponds, barren land and other resources are identified and their potential for local resource generation is examined.
+Local resources are identified and their potential for their use in teaching learning activities is examined.
 The dependency on external agencies is reduced to the extent possible.
 LEARN also directs its efforts towards government agencies with a view to bringing public resources to the community.